 The holy grail of the previous broken-down areas of Britain.

-We can’t think of what else to do here, surrounded by the flats and the water walkways and the clean cafes with wide glass fronts and metal tables, so end up in the queue for one of the Beatles’ bus tours.
+We can’t think of what else to do here, surrounded by the flats and the water walkways and the clean cafes with wide glass fronts and metal tables outside, so end up in the queue for one of the Beatles’ bus tours.

 “Where are you from, love?” says the chipper guide.
 “Greece?
 And you?
 Finland?
 We haven’t had many Fins.
 Manchester?
 You’ve come down here for the culture have you?” he cackles away.
 And we’re off.
 First stop Ringo’s old home.

 Strawberry Fields, Penny Lane, Mendips.
 Two large women from Birmingham in the seat behind us won’t stop crying the whole way.

 Strangely enough McCartney had played a concert in Liverpool the night before.
 Many on the bus had been at the gig.

 It seems strange to me – as we pull up outside the National Trust owned house McCartney grew up in – the distinction lost between the living musician they saw on stage last night and the heritage figure immortalised with a statue in town and whose tiny childhood home we’re now visiting like some medieval ruin or worthy, historic, chapel knave.

 No one else here could care less though.
 The Birmingham Two continue dabbing at noses with handkerchiefs.

 It still shines through strongly at times.
 The neo-classical grand bank buildings.
 The columns and marble of St George’s Hall.